The European market potential for fresh blueberries

 The Netherlands has become the largest importer of blueberries in Europe.
 Most blueberries were distributed outside the country.
 It is an important market when you are looking for an easy way to supply several European markets.

 The Dutch market has grown together with the increasing European demand.
-The total volume of imported blueberries in 2021 was 98,000 tonnes (see Figure 2) and another 8,500 tonnes was added from its national production (see Table 2).
-More than 75,000 tonnes were (re-)exported.
+The total volume of imported blueberries in 2023 was 87,794 tonnes (see Figure 3) and another 7,789 tonnes was added from its national production (see Table 3).
+More than 77,800 tonnes were (re-)exported.
 Most blueberries were re-exported to Germany.
-Belgium, United Kingdom, Poland and Scandinavia are important destinations to reach via the Netherlands as well.
+Poland, Belgium, Switzerland and Denmark are important destinations to reach via the Netherlands as well.
 The rest was absorbed by the Dutch consumption or processing industry.

 Tip:

-- Make use of Dutch traders when you have difficulties in entering different European markets – find a selection of importers on the member list of the Dutch Fresh Produce Centre.
+- Make use of Dutch traders when you have difficulties entering different European markets.
 Dutch importers often have wide experience in trading and are familiar with the different European preferences.
-Dutch fruit companies have a no-nonsense mentality.
-So, calling or visiting them often works better than e-mailing.
+Dutch fruit companies have a practical mentality.
+Calling or visiting them often works better than e-mailing.

 Germany: most potential for blueberry consumption growth

-With its high and fast-growing volume, Germany is the country with the most potential for blueberries in Europe at the moment.
+With its high and fast-growing demand, Germany is the country with the most potential for blueberries in Europe.
 But requirements can be strict.
 Suppliers that are price competitive and able to deal with the required quality standards can find an attractive market in Germany.

-Most blueberries come from Spain (almost 21,000 tonnes) and Germany itself.
-Retailers prefer to source blueberries from nearby with the guarantee of a clean and sustainable production.
-Locally produced blueberries are often organic certified – almost 10% of the blueberry production area was organically-certified in 2020.
-But Germany is also a price-conscious market and this makes buyers shift to more economic sources when available, such as Morocco or Poland.
+Most blueberries come from Spain (14,976 tonnes in 2023) and Germany itself.
+Retailers prefer to source blueberries from nearby when possible.
+Locally produced blueberries are often organic certified – almost 12% of the blueberry production area was organically-certified in 2023.
+But Germany is also a price-conscious market, and this makes buyers shift to more economic sources when available, such as Morocco, Poland and Ukraine.
 In the off-season Peru and Chile (often shipped through the Netherlands) take over most of the supply.

 United Kingdom: market leader in blueberry consumption

 The United Kingdom is market leader in blueberry consumption per capita.
 For both European and non-European suppliers, it is one of the largest markets.
-Maturing demand and price pressure may slow down future growth compared to other European countries.
+Maturing demand, new local produce availability, and price pressure may slow down future growth compared to other European countries.

 Spain: new opportunities for Moroccan suppliers

-In Spain future growth can be expected, if not through local production, then by increasing import volumes.
+In Spain, future growth is anticipated both through local production and increased import volumes.
 But Spanish blueberry suppliers stay close to their own season.
 Therefore, opportunities are not limited to a counter-seasonal supply.
 Instead, Spain imports most from Morocco to complement its local production.
+In 2023, 74% of the 28,545 tonnes of imported blueberries came from Morocco, and supplemented the local production of 57,670 tonnes.
+Although Morocco is expected to remain the main supplier, there is also room for suppliers from other countries of origin.

 Blueberry consumption continues to grow every year.
 Compared to most northern-European markets, Spain’s consumption is still underdeveloped.
-Despite the limited consumption, the country has grown to become the largest producer and the fourth-largest importer of blueberries.
-Most blueberries are destined for other markets, in particular Germany and the United Kingdom – the two largest blueberry consuming countries.
-With a total export volume of 90,000 tonnes Spain is Europe’s principal source for blueberries.
+Despite the limited consumption, the country has grown to become the second-largest producer and the fourth-largest importer of blueberries.
+Most blueberries are destined for other markets, particularly Germany, the Netherlands and the United Kingdom – large blueberry consumption countries.
+With a total export volume of 71,000 tonnes Spain is Europe’s principal source for blueberries.

 Tip: